-Criteria which should be met by any simulation method which produce joint distributions in the presence of monotonicity.
+Methods

-It is believed that the following criteria should be satisfied when producing joint estimates for parameters that are monotonically related to ensure both clinical and statistical face validity.
-To have clinical validity all paired values should have the monotonic relationship.
+To have clinical validity when producing joint estimates for parameters that are monotonically related all paired values should have the monotonic relationship.
 For statistical validity we propose the following four conditions.
 Important and useful information for characterising a statistical distribution should not be unnecessarily disregarded.
 Thus disregarding published standard errors would be inappropriate.

 Simulated values should not be biased.
 Thus when the number of simulated values drawn is sufficiently large, the means and variances of the simulated values should converge on the means and variances of the data used to parameterise the model